nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * All archived employees' information is stored in the archived Employee Directory (refer to `c-archive-list` to view the archived Employee Directory).

+* The list shown in the Employee Directory inside the _Main View_ when the app is launched is always the active Employee Directory.

 </div>

 #### 3.1 Adding an employee : `c-add`